leaf-ai/studio-go-runner/docs/metadata.md

         └── metadata-test.py
 ```

-The \_metadata artifact shows four files that have the file name composed from, the file type, the host key and host name, and an ID that can be sorted to reflect the time of creation.
+The \_metadata artifact shows files that have the file name composed from, the file type, the host key and host name, and an ID that can be sorted to reflect the time of creation.
 These files allow the progress of the studioml task to be tracked across time and different machines within a studioml cluster.

-studioml applications can retrieve these files from the storage platform choosen by the experiment and used to query experiment results using the raw console output, in the case of the 'output-hist-xxxxxx-tttttt.log' files, and also JSON data emitted by the application as JSON documents in the case of the 'scrape-hist-xxx-tttttt.json' files.
+studioml applications can retrieve these files from the storage platform choosen by the experiment and used to query experiment results using the raw console output, using JSON data emitted by the application as JSON documents in the case of the 'scrape-hist-xxx-tttttt.json' files.

 If a bucket is used to store the experiments output data then the metadata artifacts will be uploaded as individual blobs, or files, allowing them to be selectively indexed or downloaded.
 Their keys will appear as follows, given the previous example:

 ```
-metadata/output-host-awsdev-1gew0R.log
-metadata/output-host-awsdev-1gew1j.log
 metadata/scrape-host-awsdev-1gew0R.json
 metadata/scrape-host-awsdev-1gew1j.json
 ```